Krakow

 After another morning mass, December 25th is reserved for visiting family and friends and a continuation of feasting (this time including meat and alcohol).
 While Christmas Day holds less importance and symbolism for Poles than Christmas Eve, it is still a public holiday and a time for family.
 Despite the gradual moves by many, particularly the younger generation, away from the Catholic Church in recent years, Christmas is still viewed with more religious significance than you might expect in your own country and even those who might not attend mass on a regular basis still respect the traditions of the holiday period.
 As such, you can expect the vast majority of bars and restaurants to be closed on Christmas Day and the Second Day of Christmas (December 26th), though some businesses are beginning to break this Catholic code of conduct.

 While most of the city is shut down over Christmas as people spend time with their families, there is one event to get out into town for.
-Beginning late on Christmas Eve (22:30-24:00) and then occupying most of Christmas Day (14:00-19:00), St. Francis’ Basilica hosts an annual ‘live nativity scene’ in the field behind the church featuring large crowds, lots of singing children, a raging bonfire and live animals.
+Beginning late on Christmas Eve (22:30-24:00) and then occupying most of Christmas Day (13:30-20:00) and the 2nd day of Christmas (13:30-19:00), St. Francis’ Basilica hosts an annual ‘live nativity scene’ in the field behind the church featuring large crowds, lots of singing children, a raging bonfire and live animals.
 [Though according to legend animals acquire the ability to speak during Wigilia, as far as we’ve observed it’s back to barnyard banter with this lot the following days.]
-Free food and drink (tea and bread) is served within one of the church buildings, and just about everyone in town will be stopping by at some point over the holiday.
+Hot drinks and snacks (typically tea and dinner rolls) are served within one of the church buildings, and just about everyone in town will be stopping by at some point over the holiday.

 New Year’s Eve (December 31st)